-Once you have an idea of the other colors you need to complement with your metal roof selection, you’ll be more equipped to make a decision that works for your property.
-Or, if you’re building or remodeling more than just the roof, you also have the opportunity to pick colors for the above mentioned exterior elements if you are set on a specific metal roof color.
+Once you know the other colors you need to complement your metal roof selection, you’ll be more equipped to decide what works for your property.
+Or, if you’re building or remodeling more than just the roof, you also have the opportunity to pick colors for the above-mentioned exterior elements if you are set on a specific metal roof color.

 Use Geographic Location to Guide Your Decision

-Where you live, or where your building is located, can play a part of what color you choose.
+Where you live, or where your building is located, can play a part in what color you choose.
 For example:

-- Tropical – Building and homeowners in tropical locations tend to install metal roofs in colors that are brighter and livelier than non-tropical regions.
-Favored colors in the tropics include Aged Copper, Patina Green, Slate Blue, Metallic colors and custom colors.
+- Tropical – Building and homeowners in tropical locations tend to install metal roofs in colors that are brighter and livelier than in non-tropical regions.
+Favored colors in the tropics include Aged Copper, Patina Green, Slate Blue, Terra Cotta, and custom colors.